 Mesa Airlines, Inc. received a \$195 million direct loan from Treasury pursuant to section 4003(b)(1) of the CARES Act.
-The loan agreement includes covenants by the Mesa Airlines, Inc. to comply with certain restrictions on employee compensation, stock repurchases, dividends, and other areas as required by the CARES Act.
+The loan agreement includes covenants by Mesa Airlines, Inc. to comply with certain restrictions on employee compensation, stock repurchases, dividends, and other areas as required by the CARES Act.
+We are doing an audit to ensure the terms of the loan agreements between Mesa Airlines and Treasury are being met.

-The Office of Audits held entrance conferences with Treasury officials to discuss audit objectives and establish points of contact at Treasury and at Mesa Airlines, Inc. The audit team has reviewed Mesa Airlines, Inc.'s responses to Salesforce review card questions that are designed to monitor compliance with the loan agreement.
-We will use this data in addition to other borrower financial records to test compliance with the loan agreement.
+The Office of Audits held entrance conferences with Treasury officials and individuals at Mesa Airlines to discuss audit objectives.
+The audit team has reviewed Mesa Airlines' responses to Salesforce review card questions that are designed to monitor compliance with the loan agreement, and is planning a site visit to Mesa Airlines headquarters to review supporting documentation and interview Mesa Airlines officials.
 This is the first in a series of planned audits to ensure compliance with the terms of the loan agreements between Treasury and the loan recipients.